YongCho/Minimal-Email-Client/README.md

 # Progress (Week 4/26)
 - Created UML class diagram for the project.
 The diagram can be downloaded by following the link in the above 'Project Diagram' section.
 - We are continuing on reliability tests and bug hunting.
 - Working on program crashing when 'Reply' button is clicked ([#45](//github.com/uml-dc2-2016-spring/dc16-MEClient/issues/45)).
-- We may add some new features if possible.
-If we can't do them in time, we will leave them as future works.
-    - Allow composing HTML email ([#41](//github.com/uml-dc2-2016-spring/dc16-MEClient/issues/41)).
+- Allow replying and forwarding HTML email ([#41](//github.com/uml-dc2-2016-spring/dc16-MEClient/issues/41)).
 - Add address book to store frequently used outgoing email addresses ([#50](//github.com/uml-dc2-2016-spring/dc16-MEClient/issues/50)).

 # Progress (Week 4/19)
 - Implemented replying functionality.
 When viewing a received email, the user can now click 'Reply' button to compose and send a reply email.